 Site visits were undertaken in May 2016.
-Photographs of the site have been reproduced in this document in section 11 (below).
+Photographs of the site have been reproduced in this document as Plates 1-5.
 Archaeological information, historic maps and plans have also been reproduced as Figs 2-4.

 1.3 Topography, Geology and Land Use